storj/docs/app/node/get-started/setup/page.md

 ## [](docId:aT6VAB297OWLd4vqeXxf5)&#x20; {% anchor=false %}

 This can take several hours or days, depending on your machine's processing power and luck.
 Plan to run your Node on a NAS, Raspberry Pi, or similar?
-Create your identity on a more powerful machine and transfer it over.&#x20;
+Create your identity on a more powerful machine and transfer it over.

 ## [](docId:XC--4Jtp1o309gbWFOHPn) {% anchor=false %}